webOSArchive/enyo1-bootplate/Enyo1onWeb.md

 ### DIY (Manual)

-- Build your project the Enyo2 way:
-    - `tools/deploy.sh` for *nix or `tools/deploy.bat` for Windows
-- Copy the resulting build output from the Enyo `deploy` folder to your web server's directory of choice
+- Copy the contents of the `enyo-app` folder to your web server's directory of choice

 ## Debugging